ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 Zookeeper is not CPU intensive and each server should have a least 2 GB of heap space and 4GB reserved.
 Two cpu per server should be sufficient.
 Servers keep their entire state machine in memory, and write every mutation to a durable WAL (Write Ahead Log) on persistent storage.
 To prevent the WAL from growing without bound, ZooKeeper servers periodically snapshot their in memory state to storage.
 Use fast and dynamically provisioned persistence storage for both WAL and snapshot.

 ## Streaming app

 The Java code in the project: https://github.com/ibm-cloud-architecture/refarch-asset-analytics/tree/master/asset-event-producer includes examples of stateless consumers, a text producer, and some example of stateful operations.
 In general code for processing event does the following:
 * Set a properties object to specify which brokers to connect to and what kind of serialization to use.
 * Define a stream client: if you want stream of record use KStream, if you want a changelog with the last value of a given key use KTable (Example of using KTable is to keep a user profile with userid as key)
 * Create a topology of input source and sink target and action to perform on the records
 * Start the stream client to consume records

 A stateful operator uses the streaming Domain Specific Language, and is used for aggregation, join and time window operators.
 Stateful transformations require a state store associated with the stream processor.
-The code below comes from Kafka examples and is counting word occurrence in text
+The code below comes from Kafka examples and is counting word occurrence in text:

 ```
     final StreamsBuilder builder = new StreamsBuilder();
     final Pattern pattern = Pattern.compile("\\W+");